stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 ### Alternative 3: Using empty sequences as a fallback

-This is another option without any change to the Swift language:
+This is another option without any change to the Swift language.

 Use the following code instead: